danidiaz/cauldron/README.md

 ## Decorators

-Decorators are special constructors that modify beans.
-They are like regular constructors, only that they have the bean they decorate as an argument:
+Decorators are like normal constructors, but they're used to *modify* a primary bean, instead of *producing* it.
+Because of that, they usually take the bean that they decorate as an argument:

 ```
 makeServerDecorator :: Server -> Server
 ```

-Like normal constructors, decorators can have dependencies, effects, and register secondary beans:
+Like normal constructors, decorators can have their own dependencies (other than the decorated bean), perform effects, and register secondary beans:

 ```
 makeServerDecorator :: Logger -> Server -> IO (Initializer,Server)
 ```

-Optionally, the main constructor of a bean may also (optionally) depend on itself.
-If it does, it will receive the final, fully decorated version of itself.
-This is useful to have decorated self-invocations.

 # Example code